DigitalPublishingToolkit/NN09/md/10Rules.md

 to jail.
 But this is only one side of the story.
-We have a limited perspective on data precisely because, for the longest time, data processing had been the exclusive domain of powerful institutions – the state and big business.
+We have a limited perspective on data precisely because, for the longest time, data processing had been the exclusive domain of powerful institutions – the state and big businesses.
 But today that is no longer the case: for the past few years, we have all been collecting, sharing, and processing more and more data, and every day, we collect a little more.